Collection: Shop By Scent Families

 Gender in Perfumes and Perfume Types

-Andrea is an experienced, fully qualified, natural perfumer and formulator, working with natural materials, trained in natural and synthetic perfumery.
+Andrea has been the perfumer at Scents of Man for ten years.
+She is an experienced, fully qualified, perfumer and cosmetic chemist, working with natural materials, trained in both natural and synthetic perfumery.

 Perfumery and Formulating questions are answered by email, on Quora or Instagram.

-What goes into perfume can be rather ‘cloaks and daggers’, ‘natural’ can simply mean that the perfumer has decided the end result smell natural!
+What goes into perfume is often kept secret, for several reason, the worst is to make it difficult to discover what is in your bottle.
+Finding the term ‘natural’ in the description, can simply mean that the perfumer has decided the end result smell natural!
 The industry is improving and putting more pressure on manufacturers to be honest about how they work and what they use.
-If they buy in ready made accords to combine, (like soap or candle-makers) this should be clear along with which materials are used.
-One area of particular confusion is Nature Identicals…
+If they buy in ready made accords and perfumes, to combine themselves, (like soap or candle-makers) this should be clear, and so far, it isn’t, unless the brand choose to be transparent.

-The perfumery terms: Natural, Niche and Artisan Perfumers tend to refer to similar methods of productions - small, usually independent perfumers who have been trained to work with oils, resins, absolutes, concretes and extract from nature.
+The perfumery terms: Natural, Niche and Artisan Perfumers tend to refer to methods of productions - small, usually independent perfumers who have been trained to work with oils, resins, absolutes, concretes and extract from nature.
 Their palate often includes “nature identicals”(NI) these are compounds found in flowers and plants and can also be man-made.
-Most non-perfumers would notice little difference between most, when sniffing them on a scent strip, others are quite markedly different.
-We use naturally derived NIs as they usually last longer, they can have a better synergistic effect on other materials and may simply smell more like the natural compound.
-As they are usually double the cost, or more, there needs to be a good reason.
-We do so if the naturally occurring chemical comes from a plant that in endangered or the extraction is undesirable for the ecosystem or the people working with them.
-In these situations, we will use laboratory-made nature identicals.
-(These are not the same as aroma chemicals!)
+Most non-perfumers would notice little difference between them and naturally derived NIs can be twice the price or more, so we need a good reason to use them.
+We choose then as they usually last longer, they can have a better synergistic effect on other materials and often simply smell more like the natural compound.
+We use lab-made versions if the naturally occurring chemical comes from a plant that is either endangered or the extraction is undesirable for the ecosystem or the people working with them.
+Nature Identicals are not the same as aroma chemicals!

 Shop Perfumes Alphabetically